gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

 > **_NOTE:_** Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
 Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
 That is a performance optimisation.
-Apple for example has [MetalFX](https://developer.apple.com/documentation/metalfx) that allows us to render to a smaller pixel buffer and use their native libraries to upscale it back to native resolution.
-That is not possible when rendering on visionOS with foveation enabled due to the [`.rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
-That property is set internally by Compositor Services when a new `LayerRenderer` is created depending on whether we turned on the `.isFoveationEnabled` property in our layer configuration.
-We don't have a say in this property direct creation.
-We can not use smaller viewport sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps, because the viewport sizes will not match the dimensions Apple already set in the rasterization rate maps.
+Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
+That is not possible when rendering on visionOS with foveation enabled due to the [`rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
+That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
+We don't have a say in the direct creation of the `rasterizationRateMaps` property.
+We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
 We can not change the dimensions of the predefined rasterization rate maps.
 >
 > With foveation disabled you **can** render to a pixel buffer smaller in resolution than the device display.
 You can render at, say, 75% of the native resolution and use MetalFX to upscale it to 100%.
 This approach works on Apple Vision.

 ### Organizing the Metal Textures Used for Presenting the Rendered Content

-We established we need to render our content as two views to both Apple Vision displays.
+We established we need to render our content as two views to both Apple Vision left and right displays.
 We have three options when it comes to the organization of the textures' layout we use for drawing:

 1. [`LayerRenderer.Layout.dedicated`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/dedicated) - A layout that assigns a separate texture to each rendered view.
-So two eyes - two textures.
+Two eyes - two textures.
 2. [`LayerRenderer.Layout.shared`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/shared) - A layout that uses a single texture to store the content for all rendered views.
 One texture big enough for both eyes.
 3. [`LayerRenderer.Layout.layered`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/layered) - A layout that specifies each view’s content as a slice of a single 3D texture with two slices.

 Which one should you use?
 Apple official examples use `.layered`.
 Ideally `.shared` or `.layered`, as having one texture to manage results in fewer things to keep track of, less commands to submit and less GPU context switches.
-Some rendering techniques such as vertex amplification do not work with `.dedicated`, which expects a separate render pass to draw content for each eye texture, so it is best avoided.
+Some important to Apple Vision rendering techniques such as vertex amplification do not work with `.dedicated`, which expects a separate render pass to draw content for each eye texture, so it is best avoided.

 Let's update the configuration code once more: